smithkm/smithkm.github.io/gallery.md

 ## State of GeoServer 2018

-Wrote and presented at FOSS4G-NA 2018 in Boston with Jody Garnett and Torben Barsballe.
+Wrote and presented at FOSS4G-NA 2018 in St. Louis with Jody Garnett and Torben Barsballe.
 Provided an introduction to GeoServer and outlined new features in recent versions and anticipated in future releases.
 No recording available.

 ## State of GeoWebCache 2018